faseehhyder/faseehhyder/README.md

   </center>

-  <div style="text-align:center">This text will be centered.
+  <div style="font-weight:bold">This text will be centered.
 <p>So will this paragraph.</p></div>